Solving cluttered charts

 The downside to this method?
 As we add more data points, the number of bars increases.
 Eventually, the bars will be so narrow that the graph is almost impossible to read and interpret.

-Here's where small multiples is handy!
+Here's where small multiples becomes handy!

 The small multiples feature lets you quickly convert a chart into multiple versions of itself.
 Each version of the chart shows different categories of a selected dimension